Garitt History, Family Crest & Coats of Arms

 Early Origins of the Garitt family

-Lincolnshire, where a Geraddus filius Simonis is on record in 1242 in Liber Feodorum.
+The surname Garitt was first found in Lincolnshire, where a Geraddus filius Simonis is on record in 1242 in Liber Feodorum.
 A John Gerad was listed in the Pipe Rolls of Somerset in 1230.
-CITATION[CLOSE]

 Early History of the Garitt family

-Another 221 words (16 lines of text) covering the years 1379, 1086, 1511, 1551 and are included under the topic Early Garitt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Garitt research.
+Another 91 words (6 lines of text) covering the years 1379, 1086, 1511, 1551 and are included under the topic Early Garitt History in all our PDF Extended History products and printed products wherever possible.

 Garitt Spelling Variations